COVID-19 Vaccines

 • Everyone should stay up to date with COVID-19 vaccination, including all primary series doses and boosters for their age group:

-• Getting a COVID-19 vaccine after you recover from COVID-19 infection provides added protection against COVID-19.
+• Getting a COVID-19 vaccine after you recover from a COVID-19 infection provides added protection against COVID-19 in the future.

 • People who are moderately or severely immunocompromised have different recommendations for COVID-19 vaccines, including boosters.

-All patients must fill out a consent form, including legal guardian permission if the patient is under 18 years old.
+All patients must fill out a vaccine consent form, including legal guardian permission if the patient is under 18 years old.

-• Florida issued Photo ID (preferred)
+• Florida-Issued Photo ID (preferred)

-• If you don’t have a Florida issued ID, you can bring any Photo ID in addition to:
+• If you don’t have a Florida-Issued ID, you can bring any Photo ID in addition to:

 • Voter Registration Card